William Blount

 Born to a prominent North Carolina family, Blount served as a paymaster during the American Revolutionary War.
 He was elected to the North Carolina legislature in 1781, where he remained in one role or another for most of the decade, except for two terms in the Continental Congress in 1782 and 1786.
 Blount pushed efforts in the legislature to open the lands west of the Appalachians to settlement.
 As governor of the Southwest Territory, he negotiated the Treaty of Holston in 1791, bringing thousands of acres of Indian lands under U.S. control.

 An aggressive land speculator, Blount gradually acquired millions of acres in Tennessee and the Trans-Appalachian West.
-He owned slaves as well.
-His risky land investments left him in debt, and in the 1790s, he conspired with Great Britain to seize Spanish-controlled Louisiana in the hope of boosting western land prices.
+His risky land investments left him in debt, and in the 1790s, he conspired of his own accord to have Great Britain take over Spanish-controlled Louisiana and Florida in the hope of boosting local land prices.
 When the conspiracy was uncovered in 1797, he was expelled from the Senate and became the first federal official to face impeachment.
 However, Blount remained popular in Tennessee and served in the state senate during the last years of his life.

 Early life

-Blount was born on Easter Sunday at Rosefield, the home of his maternal grandfather, John Gray, near Windsor in Bertie County, North Carolina.
+Blount was born on Easter Sunday at Rosefield, the home of his maternal grandfather, John Gray, in Windsor, Province of North Carolina.
 He was the eldest child of Jacob Blount (1726–1789) and Barbara Gray Blount.
 The Blounts had gradually risen to prominence in the first half of the 18th century as William's grandfather and father had steadily built the family fortune.
 In the years following William's birth, Jacob Blount built a plantation, Blount Hall, in Pitt County, North Carolina.

 Outside of tutors, William and his brothers had little formal education but were involved in their father's business ventures at a young age.
-Jacob Blount raised livestock, cotton,n and tobacco, produced turpentine, and operated a mill and horse racing track for the local community.
+Jacob Blount raised livestock, cotton, and tobacco, produced turpentine, and operated a mill and horse racing track for the local community.
 His land acquisitions, consisting of several thousand acres by the end of the 1760s, taught his sons the profit potential of aggressive land speculation.

 During the Regulator Movement of the late 1760s and early 1770s, the Blounts remained loyal to the North Carolina government.
 Jacob Blount, a justice of the peace, furnished Governor William Tryon's army with supplies as it marched to defeat the Regulators at the Battle of Alamance in 1771.
 William Blount, along with his brothers Jacob and John Gray Blount, were among Tryon's soldiers, though they saw little action.